-- District Centre Growth Point A major group of shops, identified as a focus for retail growth and office development. - District Centre A major group of shops, including at least one foodstore or superstore and a range of non-retail and public services. - Local Centre A significant group of local shops and services, usually including one or more smaller foodstore.
+- District Centre A major group of shops, including at least one foodstore or superstore and a range of non-retail and public services. - Local Centre A significant group of local shops and services, usually including one or more smaller foodstore.

-7.24 The comparison retail floorspace figures derive from the Birmingham Retail Need Assessment (BRNA) Update (2013) and reflect the position that growth in comparison retail expenditure is now expected to be lower than previously anticipated, and internet sales are expected to grow more rapidly.
-The floorspace figures are inclusive of commitments, which totalled around 142,000 sq m gross in 2012, about 77,000 sq m of which was in the City Centre, Sutton Coldfield and the District Growth Centres.
+7.23 The comparison retail floorspace figures derive from the Birmingham Retail Need Assessment (BRNA) Update (2013) and reflect the position that growth in comparison retail expenditure is now expected to be lower, and internet sales are expected to grow more rapidly.

-7.25 The City Centre will continue to be the primary focus for retail, office and leisure activity reflecting its national standing and attraction as a top visitor destination.
+7.24 The City Centre will continue to be the primary focus for retail, office and leisure activity reflecting its national standing and attraction as a top visitor destination.
 Future growth will be in line with the role of the centre and need to ensure it remains competitive.

-7.26 For Sutton Coldfield the comparison retail requirements are taken from the Retail Needs Assessment.
+7.25 For Sutton Coldfield the comparison retail requirements are taken from the Retail Needs Assessment.
 They have been set at a level that allows for the implementation of the main retail components of the Sutton Coldfield Town Centre Regeneration Framework SPD.

-7.27 The comparison retail requirements for the three growth centres (Perry Barr, Selly Oak and Meadway) are drawn from the Retail Need Assessment, but have been distributed on the basis of the capacity of these centres to accommodate growth.
+7.26 The comparison retail requirements for the three growth centres (Perry Barr, Selly Oak and Meadway) are drawn from the Retail Need Assessment, but have been distributed on the basis of the capacity of these centres to accommodate growth.
 In the case of the Meadway, this figure also reflects the lack of comparison retail facilities currently in this part of the City.

-7.28 No specific requirements for the other main town centre uses such as leisure have been identified - but these uses will continue to be encouraged in the network of centres at an appropriate scale.
-The leisure, evening economy is also important and will continue to be supported in suitable centres and in line with the principles established in policy PG3.
-7.29 Policy GA10 sets out specific levels of retail and office floorspace for the new centre at Longbridge.
+7.27 No specific requirements for the other main town centre uses such as leisure have been identified - but these uses will continue to be encouraged in the network of centres at an appropriate scale.

+7.28 The Longbridge AAP sets out specific levels of retail and office floorspace for the new centre at Longbridge.

-7.30 Edgbaston (Five Ways) District Centre and surrounding area is an existing focus for office development on the edge of the City Centre and has the potential for future growth which will be supported.
+7.29 Edgbaston (Five Ways) District Centre and surrounding area is an existing focus for office development on the edge of the City Centre and has the potential for future growth which will be supported.

-7.31 A plan illustrating the location of all centres listed in the hierarchy is shown below.
+7.30 A plan illustrating the location of all centres listed in the hierarchy is shown below.